Hryfon (special unit): History

 On 23 July 1997, in compliance with the Resolution of the Cabinet of Ministers of Ukraine, the Minister of Internal Affairs of Ukraine issued an order "On the creation of special police units to ensure the safety of court employees, law enforcement agencies, persons participating in criminal proceedings, their family members and close relatives."

 Subsequently, on 19 November 2003, the Regulation "On the special unit of the judicial police "Hryfon" was approved.

 "A very important element - I want to thank the Ministry of Justice for supporting this idea - we transfer the judicial militia, which currently exists, to the judicial administration."

 This was stated by Eka Zguladze, the first deputy head of the Ministry of Internal Affairs of Ukraine on 4 April 2015, at a meeting of the Cabinet of Ministers of Ukraine, talking about the functional changes envisaged by the package of draft laws on reforming internal affairs bodies.

-Organization of a special unit
+Organization

 By 2004, special unit "Hryfon" (numbering from a company to a battalion) were established in every region of Ukraine.

-Activities
+Operations

 Employees of the Hryfon special unit were involved in ensuring public order during mass events: